dentarg/auth0-blog/_posts/2017-10-24-chromedevsummit-summary-day-one.markdown

  **Choose tools** involves choosing the right tools for turning your website into a PWA.
 One such tool is [Workbox - JavaScript libraries for Offline Caching](https://github.com/GoogleChrome/workbox). **Implement** involves different patterns for different projects.
 Noteworthy are the following:

- * Don't block transitions on network.
+ * Don't block transitions on the network.
  * Use Skeleton screens to avoid blank screens while content is been loaded.
  * Prevent content jumping.
  * Cache the right things at the right time.